 CB: Tell us about your child(ren) today and their interests.

-My soon to be forever daughter is reading at two, loves dinosaurs, rock climbing and creating art at her daycare.
+My forever daughter is reading at two, loves dinosaurs, rock climbing and creating art at her daycare.